 Rather than maximizing alpha, the alternate strategy would minimize alpha deviation – essentially maximizing the difference between the current year alpha and the historical trend for alpha for a given security.
 The idea being that a good year would be followed by a bad year; a bad year by a good year.
 As long as our security selection algorithm filtered the right securities, within our selected securities universe such an algorithm emphasizing cyclicality may outperform other conventional approaches.

-The table and graph below shows the estimates for both baseline alpha and alpha deviation for securities in our portfolio universe from 2009 to 2016.
+The table and graph below show the estimates for both baseline alpha and alpha deviation for securities in our portfolio universe from 2009 to 2016.

 The alternate allocation strategy would favor those securities where alpha deviation is negative in the most recent years compared to securities where alpha deviation is positive.
 The model’s initial filter would highlight Google, Apple, Goodyear, Tupperware and Nike over other candidates in the securities universe because their most recent year alpha is significantly lower than their baseline (benchmark) alpha.